SMSpp-Project/SMSpp/README.md

 convenient when having to recompile often, such as when developing/debugging a new module, as opposed to the compile-and-forget usage envisioned by CMake.

-A makefile for building the "core" SMS++ library in available in
+A makefile for building the "core" SMS++ library is available in

 ```sh
 SMS++/lib/makefile-lib